What is it about?

 Why is it important?

-Coordination among international organizations at the global level is evident, what happens on the ground remains less visible.
-This study shows that strong global alignment does not guarantee local collaboration.
-Focusing on Brazil, it demonstrates how national contexts shape interactions, often leading to competition rather than cooperation, helping explain why global education policies do not always translate into local practice.
+Coordination among international organizations is increasingly visible at the global level, while what happens on the ground remains less clear.
+This study shows that strong global alignment does not guarantee local collaboration: in Brazil, national contexts shape interactions among IGO local offices, often leading to competition rather than cooperation and helping to explain why global education agendas do not always translate into local practice.
+At the same time, past instances of IGO clustering suggest that when financial support is attached to joint initiatives, it can create concrete incentives and conditions for local collaboration.

 Perspectives